Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Intractability Results for the Considered Local Search Problems

 \end{itemize}

 In the following, a dimension~$\di$ is called \emph{overfull} if~$\di$ contributes at least~1 to the overload, that is, there exists a bin~$B$ and at least two vectors~$\vect_1$ and~$\vect_2$ contained in~$B$ such that~$\vect_1[\di]=1=\vect_1[\di]$.
 To reduce the overload, we need to reassign one vector, say~$\vect_1$, having value~1 in an overfull dimension~$\di$ to another bin in which~$\di$ is empty.
 Now, we make an observation which dimensions are overfull for the assignment~$f$ and a subsequent observation in which bins these dimensions are empty (also see \Cref{fig:example-w-hardness-bin-packing}).
-We want to emphasize that there are way more empty (dummy) dimensions with respect to some bins, but these dimensions are not necessary to reduce the overload.
+We want to emphasize that there are way more empty (dummy) dimensions with respect to some bins, but these dimensions are not necessary to reduce the overload since they are not overfull in any bin.

 \begin{observation} \begin{enumerate} For the initial assignment~$f$ of the vectors to the bins the following holds: \item Only the edge bins have an overload of at least~1.
 More precisely, for each edge~$\{u_i,w_j\}\in E(G)$ where~$u_i\in V_i$ and~$w_j\in V_j$ in edge bin~$B_{u_i,w_j}$ each important profit dimension~$d_{u_i,j}^y$ and~$d_{w_j,i}^y$ for each~$y\in[1,z/2]$ has an overload of~1.